Ivy Preview Feed your agents real-time context. Automate what can't wait.

 Stateful processing

 Pattern matching, tumbling and sliding windows, cross-stream joins, and exactly-once outputs.
+Built in a visual UX.
 No RocksDB or Redis to operate.

 Schema catalog